nus-cs2103-AY2324S1/tp/docs/team/trgao.md

   * Reformatted all the commands in the user guide to a user-friendly style

 * **Contributions to developer's guide**:
+  * Updated the UML diagrams in the "UI", "Model" and "Storage" sections to include the Appointment class
   * Added the "Appendix: Planned Enhancements" section
   * Added the UML Class diagram for the general implementation of an appointment command
-  * Added the UML diagrams and explanations for `upcoming` commands
+  * Added the UML diagrams and explanations for the `upcoming` appointment command
-  * Updated the UML diagrams in the "UI", "Model" and "Storage" sections to include the Appointment class